-The carrying value of investments held by our Automotive, Gaming, Railcar, Home Fashion segments and Holding Company consist of the following:
+The carrying value of investments held by our Automotive, Energy, Railcar, Gaming, Home Fashion segments and the Holding Company consist of the following:

-Decem iber 31,
+December 31,

-2012 2011
+2013 2012

-(in mi illions)
+(in mill ions)

-Equity method investments \$ 299 \$ 286
+Equity method investments \$ 284 \$ 299

-Other investments 108 204
+Other investments 151 108

-\$ 407 \$ 490
+\$ 435 \$ 407

-With the exception of certain operating segments, it is our general policy to apply the fair value option to all of our investments that would be subject to the equity method of accounting.
+The Holding Company applies the fair value option to its investments that would otherwise be subject to the equity method of accounting.
 We record unrealized gains and losses for the change in fair value of such investments as a component of net gain from investment activities in the consolidated statements of operations.
-We believe that these investments, individually or in the aggregate, are not material to our consolidated financial statements.